ktor-doc-jp/ktor-doc-jp/quickstart/guides/api.md

 ---
 title: HTTP API
-caption: How to create an API using ktor
+caption: "Guides: How to create an API using ktor"
 category: quickstart
 ---